akorb/master-thesis-meta/README.md

 I added the attestation of the firmware TPM.
 This happens in [attestation.c](https://github.com/akorb/optee_os/compare/3.22.0..3.22.0-ftpm-ra#diff-24414f52059fe00212064e8346a9da29e5ca0d01b7cb9a8e3edd7acb7b4d8589).
-Since the OP-TEE OS creates the EK cert now, I needed to activate some mbedtls modules such that this is possible.
+Since the OP-TEE OS creates the EK cert now, I needed to activate some mbedtls modules to make this possible.
-It also needs to be able to add the DICE specific X.509 extension containing the fTPM's TCI into the EK cert.
-The code to create the data of this extension I added to the path `core/lib/alias_cert_extension`.
+It also needs to be able to add the DICE-specific X.509 extension containing the fTPM's TCI into the EK cert.
+I added the code to create the data of this extension to the path `core/lib/alias_cert_extension`.
 This is the majority of the changes, even though the resulting files are mostly automatically generated.
 However, with some manual changes since the OP-TEE OS doesn't have a full C standard library.

 #### Link to changes